sparisi/pvr_habitat/README.md

 Implementation of **PVR for Control**, as presented in [The (Un)Surprising Effectiveness of Pre-Trained Vision Models for Control](https://arxiv.org/abs/2203.03580).

+<ins>The `main` branch reproduces the results presented in the paper.
+The `distributed` branch uses multiprocessing and distributed training for much faster learning.
+It also has wrappers for other environments, including Adroit and DMC.
+Results are slightly different, but we encourage to use it if you would like to build upon our paper.</ins>

 ## Codebase Installation
 ```
 conda create -n pvr_habitat python=3.8